Schools are run by a governing body working with the head teacher and senior management team to ensure pupils receive a high standard of education.

 Here are statements from some of our school governors;

-Mohammed Younis Hussain: ‘I joined the governing body at Iqra Academy as a parent governor.
-I have previous experience as a governor and I hope to bring this and my experience as Director of a local distribution company to the already dedicated professional skills mix of the governing body.
-I look forward to working with teachers and parents for the betterment of pupils education and achievement’.
+Mohammed Younis Hussain: ‘I joined the governing body at Iqra Academy as a parent governor in September 2015 I had previous experience as a governor and through this experience I became the Chair of Governor’s in September 2019.
+I have been employed by a local distribution company for the last 20 years, which brings a dedicated professional skills mix of the governing body.
+I enjoy working with teachers and parents for the betterment of pupils education and achievement’.

 Rizwan Aziz: ‘My child attends Iqra Academy.
 I am an IT professional and have been a governor for a number of years’.